Take a tour of a craft room, complete with storage ideas, design layout, how to use Ikea furniture for organization, & ideas for people on a budget.

 We decided to add this lamp to the room while we were actually at Ikea buying the craft room supplies - and I'm so glad we did!
 It's been really handy for intricate projects that needed a little bit more light.
 It was super inexpensive and I love the fun pop of yellow.

-That leads to one of my pet projects for this room – the peg board!
-I talked a whole lot more about this in my post about it, but I thought I’d give a mini tour of the organization we put into this space.
+That leads to one of my pet projects for this room - the pegboard!
+I talked a whole lot more about this in my post how we created a DIY framed pegboard, but I thought I'd give a mini tour of the organization we put into this space.

 We organized ribbon using simple J hooks (they came from this big set of peg board supplies that I use throughout the board).
 I simply tied a piece of string through the coil to hold them up.